GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 To request a wake lock, you need to call the `WakeLock.request()` method that lives on the `window` object.
 You pass it the desired wake lock type as the first parameter, which *currently* is limited to just `'screen'`.
-In addition, you also need a way to abort the wake lock, which works through the generic `AbortController` interface.
+You also need a way to abort the wake lock, which works through the generic `AbortController` interface.
 Therefore, you first create a new [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController), and then pass the controller's